Digital Photography Tips – How To Shoot Astrophotography For Beginner Photographers

 Note: To ensure correct operation, choose an interval (INTVL) at least 2 seconds longer than the exposure time (LONG).

-When using Long Exposure Noise Reduction (LENR – Is Not Used in RAW, only JPEG), the Interval (INTVL) should be 2x the Exposure Time (LONG), plus 2 seconds, or 42 Seconds in this example.
+If you are using Long Exposure Noise Reduction, the Interval (INTVL) should be 2x the Exposure Time (LONG), plus 2 seconds.

-Some models of Intervalometers, use the Interval (INTVL) as the time after the Exposure Time and Before the Next Shot (2 Seconds in this example), so check your manual.
+On some models of Intervalometers, the Interval (INTVL) is the time after the Exposure Time and Before the Next Shot, so check your Intervalometer Manual to avoid any confusion.

 • Program and Try your Intervalometer before it gets dark.
 Most have a lighted screen.